 Pros and Cons of using a wood conditioner

 Wood conditioners will not provide complete protection from moisture.
-The best it can do is slow down the absorption of water into the wood.
+The best it can do is slow down water absorption into the wood.

 It does not penetrate deep into the surface of the wood, which means it will not protect from moisture.